Yunqing-Jia/JMOI_2505C/README.md

 ## 📌 Use Cases

-- Publishing drafts with anonymized author names or links
+- Publishing reports with redacted content
 - Hiding sensitive information in public slides
 - Creating versions of a document with different privacy levels